codecentric/NSMenuFX/README.md

 The following snippet shows a simple example on how to change a menu name:

-    // Get the default menu bar as JavaFX object MenuBar menuBar = adapter.getMenuBar();
+    // Get the toolkit
+    MenuToolkit tk = MenuToolkit.toolkit();

-    // Change the name of the first menu item menuBar.getMenus().get(0).setText("Hello World");
+    // Create the default Apple menu
+	Menu defaultAppleMenu = tk.createDefaultAppleMenu("test");

-    // Update the menu bar
+	// Update the existing Apple menu
-	adapter.setMenuBar(menuBar);
+	tk.setAppleMenu(defaultAppleMenu);

+	// Since we now have a reference to the menu, we can rename items defaultAppleMenu.getItems().get(1).setText("Hide all the otters");

 To find more usage examples, have a look into the test classes.

-## Remarks

-Make sure to disable -XstartOnFirstThread in your run configuration.